-All technical information in this report has been prepared under the supervision of Kirsten Marcia, Vice-President of Exploration and Development, and Patrick J. Hannon, M.A.Sc., PEng., Consultant, who are the Company's "Qualified Persons" under the definition of National Instrument 43-101.
+All technical information in this report has been prepared under the supervision of Kirsten Marcia, Vice-President of Exploration, who is the Company's "Qualified Persons" under the definition of National Instrument 43-101.

 Caution Regarding Forward-looking Information

 From time to time, Wescan makes written or oral forward-looking statements within the meaning of certain securities laws, including the "safe harbour" provisions of the Ontario Securities Act.
 Wescan may make such statements in this MD&A, in other filings with Canadian regulators, in reports to shareholders or in other communications.
 These forward-looking statements include, among others, statements with respect to Wescan's objectives for the ensuing year, our medium and long-term goals, and strategies to achieve those objectives and goals, as well as statements with respect to our beliefs, plans, objectives, expectations, anticipations, estimates and intentions.
 The words "may," "could," "should," "suspect," "outlook," "believe," "plan," "anticipate," "estimate," "expect," "intend," and words and expressions of similar import are intended to identify forward-looking statements.
 In particular, statements regarding Wescan's future operations, future exploration and development activities or other development plans contain forward-looking statements.